 What are Secure Card Limitations?

-You get a low credit limit (set by your security deposit), and you accrue higher interest rates if you don’t make full, on-time payments every month.
+You get a low credit limit (set by your security deposit) and accrue higher interest rates if you don’t make full, on-time payments every month.
 You can increase your credit limit by making additional deposits, or your issuer may choose to increase it after a particular period of your good payment behavior.

 What are Secured Card Alternatives?